bokeh/bokeh/sphinx/source/docs/user_guide/annotations.rst

 Interactive Legends
 ~~~~~~~~~~~~~~~~~~~

-It's also possible to configure legends to be interactive, so that clicking
+It is also possible to configure legends to be interactive, so that clicking
 or tapping on legend entries affects the corresponding glyph visibility.
 See
 the :ref:`userguide_interaction_legends` section of the User Guide for more
 information and examples.